-In this unit, you learned about the meaning of interview and classification of interview as one of the important research tool.
-You also learned about different types of interview used in gathering information (data) and measures promoting good quality of data.
-You also saw that interviewing, especially face-to-face interview, can be difficult and that was the reason why guidelines for effective use of interview was discussed.
+In this unit, you learned about the meaning of interviews and the classification of the interview as one of the important research tools.
+You also learned about different types of interviews used in gathering information (data) and measures promoting good quality of data.
+You also saw that interviewing, especially face-to-face interview, can be difficult and that was the reason the why guidelines for effective use of interview was discussed.
 Merits and demerits of interview were not also left undiscussed in the unit.